cryptic-bmd/subtensor/docs/consensus.md

 ## Yuma Consensus

-Bittensor uses a subjective utility consensus mechanism called Yuma Consensus which rewards subnet validators with scoring incentive for producing evaluations of miner-value which are in agreement with the subjective evaluations produced by other subnet validators weighted by stake.
+Zephyros uses a subjective utility consensus mechanism called Yuma Consensus which rewards subnet validators with scoring incentive for producing evaluations of miner-value which are in agreement with the subjective evaluations produced by other subnet validators weighted by stake.
 Subnet servers receive incentive for their share of the utility according to the subnet validator consensus.
 Yuma Consensus pertains to subnet validation, instead of blockchain validation (substrate), so this writing will always refer to subnet validators and servers.

 ### Problem definition